Joshua Walker - Custom Home Builder - 1972 -

 - After selling his financial planning practice Josh took his experience back to the construction industry and has successfully built the Residential Construction business over the past 15 years, learning the ins and outs of all the details of Residential Construction and the Real Estate market.

-Steven N Walker 1951 - 2010 - Custom Home Builder - Father
+Father - Steven N Walker 1951 - 2010 - Custom Home Builder

-Born: March 2, 1951, Anchorage, Alaska
+Born: March 2, Texas Independence Day 1951, Anchorage, Alaska (Father Stationed in Alaska during Cold War)

 Death: February 11, 2010, Fort Worth, Texas